What's new in Joomla 3.6?

 Earlier versions of Joomla did not work well with the Varnish cache system, or the web acceleration features for Nginx.
 Joomla had problems with sessions, the feature for remembering and identifying pages to be excluded for cache.

-Joomla 3.6 includes improvements to the HTTP headers and improvements have also been made for cookies.
-This change allows large Joomla sites to better handle Varnish and that will be a significant improvement regarding the speed of your website.
+Joomla 3.6 includes improvements to HTTP headers and improvements have also been made for cookies.
+This change allows large Joomla sites to handle Varnish better, which will be a significant improvement in terms of the speed of your website.
 More details on the changes with Varnish cache.

-This is a very useful feature when you use the modern css techniques usage.
-With the template manager you couldn't see the SASS or SCSS files before, from now on you can.
+This is a very useful feature when you use modern css techniques usage.
+With the template manager, you couldn't see the SASS or SCSS files before, from now on you can.

 The logs folder has been moved to administrator